ayana-morgenstern/DH5000/Text Analysis Notes.md

 5. Account for negations such as "not happy"

 *But all of those would require extra code and wouldn't fundamentally change the results we're about to see.*

+- I am troubled by how difficult it seems to me to see patterns/interpret the data.
+How do you sort through all these numbers to figure out what is significant?
+- Also, I love the idea of hybrid approaches to research/data analysis.